Contest-Winning Chicken Cacciatore Recipe

 - Hot cooked pasta

-- Place sliced onions in a 5-qt. slow cooker.
-Add the chicken, seasonings, tomatoes, tomato sauce, mushrooms and wine or water.
-Cover and cook on low for 6-8 hours or until chicken juices run clear.
+- Cover and cook on low for 6-8 hours or until chicken is tender.
 Discard bay leaf.
 Serve chicken with sauce over pasta.
 Yield: 6 servings.

 Full-Bodied White Wine